Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence: Quantum optics of an asymmetric and unbalanced beam splitter

-We note that, the results of this section are valid for both photon-photon beamsplitters as well for magnon-photon ones.
+We note that, the results of this section are valid for both photon-photon beam splitters as well for magnon-photon ones.
 For clarity purposes, we refer to ports $b$ and $d$ as the ``magnon" ports.